Jcardenas34/fraud_detection/README.md

 # Multi-Variate analysis using an Autoencoder
-Auto encoders provide a viable method to detect anamolies in data since they work on the idea of attempting to reconstruct the input passed to it as well as possible.
-In the case where we have a dataset with many "Ordinary" events, and a sparse amount of anamolous events, using an autoencoder makes sense.
-When the network is fed many examples of data that are not fraudulent, it can learn to predict the ordinary instances in such a way that anamolous data will be reconstructed poorly.
+Autoencoders provide an effective method for detecting anomalies in data by learning to reconstruct input data as accurately as possible.
+In the case where we have a dataset with many ordinary events, where only a small number are "anamolous", using an autoencoder makes sense.
+When the network is trained using many examples of ordinary data, it can learn to reconstruct the ordinary instances well, and anamolous data poorly.

-By using the Mean Squared Error (MSE) as a loss function we can use this value to compare the reconstruction quality of transaction features for fraudulent data.
-Since the network will learn to reconstruct events based on the vast majority of input examples which are presumed to be non-fraudulent, when it encounters a fraudulent case, it will have trouble in its reconstruction, and so will hae a large Mean Squared error, by specifying a threshold for the events MSE in our sample, we can set a boundary that will dictate weather a transaction is fraudulent or legitimate.
+By using the Mean Squared Error (MSE) as a loss function, the network will learn to reconstruct events based on the vast majority of input examples which are presumed to be non-fraudulent.
+Events with anamolous characteristics, will be reconstructed poorly, and so create an indicator by which we can detect fraud.
+By specifying a threshold for the MSE, we can create a boundary by which events above the threshold can be flagged as fraudulent.

 ![!\[Image 3\](plots/.png)](plots/MSE_of_events.png)